Seneca-SCPA/Applied-Problem-Solving/docs/logic-iteration.md

       A. YES:
             1. CALL: AddItem (shoppingList)
             2. ASSIGN: Add 1 to itemCount
-            3. Repeat from step #2.
+            3. REPEAT: from Step #2

 4. Does the shopping list have items?
       A. YES (itemCount > 0):